 It was a black, black night which was accounted for by the fact that it was raining and he was a good fifty miles from the nearest settlement so there was no help from artificial illumination of any kind.
 Earlier he had smiled; remembering when, as kids, he and his brother had wanted to shoot out the streetlights so stars would be more apparent.

-He’d read enough Louis L’Amour that knew better than to stare into the flames and he had avoided it at first.
+He’d read enough Louis L’Amour that he knew better than to stare into the flames and he had avoided doing so at first.
 Staring into a campfire made you all-but blind when you looked away into the darkness.
 But he had huddled around the measly, struggling flames for hour after interminable hour throughout this soggy, rainy night.
 The coastal air had been fairly saturated, even before the rain had started.
 Having been soaked to the skin and chilled to misery for hours, he had given up the pretense of being a tough and able outdoorsman.
 He no longer cared about the rules or about the pretense of maintaining dignity nor even exercising caution for remote risks unlikely to ever occur.
 Truth was, in that moment, if you’d asked Danny if he cared about much of anything, he would have said “no” or at least hesitated a long time before responding.

 Danny MacKenzie was a man in his mid thirties going through the wrenching throes of losing his dreams and the tragic acceptance that life, at best, was pretty mediocre; not at all what it ought to be.
 Watching a grown man losing his dreams is never a pretty sight.
 Being present at his moment of truth is pitiful.
 There had been a time, eight years earlier when he thought the world was his oyster and it would only be a matter of time and dedication before he had the things and ways he wanted.
 But he had made one bad choice after another and had finally come to acknowledge and, to the extent he had the capacity, take responsibility for his condition.
 Broke, about to lose his home, little or no work, a young son to care for and an incompatible wife.
 His shoulders had felt permanently slumped from the burden.